paweldudek/bdd-app-code/README.md

 ## Live templates

 We'll be relying heavily on use of live templates.
-You can import templates that we'll be using from [settings file](https://github.com/paweldudek/bdd-app-code/blob/master/settings.jar) we've included in this repo.
+Those can be found in this [settings file](https://github.com/paweldudek/bdd-app-code/blob/master/settings.jar).
+Follow [guide](http://www.jetbrains.com/idea/webhelp/exporting-and-importing-settings.html) descriping how to import settings into AppCode.